AlexZzz999999/SmsClassificationByBert/README.md

 ### Some description about the code below

 - I use the model in huggingface `twitter-roberta-base` and then dine-tuned it.
-- However, I can not run the train code in ipynb, so I create a new file to run it.
 - Here are the details of my env.
     - python  --3.8
     - torch --1.10.0